Biggest Little 4th of July Parade

 Each year we honor a special person(s) as the Fourth of July Parade Marshall(s), recognizing their contributions to the community.

 WE USED TO HAVE A QUEEN, LITTLE MISS, AND THEIR ATTENDANTS

 Our Mikana Queen, Little Miss Mikana, and their attendants were another important part of the parade.
 We were very proud of our democratic way of choosing these young ladies: the names of the girls living in Cedar Lake Township were placed in a hat and drawn.
 The Queen and attendant had to be age 13 to 16, and the Little Miss and her attendant had to be age 5 to 9, by the Fourth of July.
 The first name picked in each category was asked to become Queen or Little Miss.
 The next name drawn was asked to be an attendant.

-The Mikana Queen, Little Miss Mikana, and their attendants were installed in a ceremony on the Saturday preceding the parade.
+The Mikana Queen, Little Miss Mikana, and their attendants were installed in a ceremony on Saturday preceding the parade.
 To add some time to the program and insert local humor, a musical was created each year featuring Cedar Lakes most talented voices.
-Sara Wojciehowski created, wrote and directed the coronation play for past fifteen years.
+Sara Wojciechowski created, wrote and directed the coronation play for the past fifteen years.

 After the Coronation Lisa Howard and helpers would provide punch and homemade treats for all those attending.

 UNFORTUNATELY, DUE TO MODERN RESTRICTIONS, AND SO MANY MORE DEMANDS ON YOUNG PEOPLES TIME, THE PRACTICE OF THE QUEEN, LITTLE MISS, AND THE CORONATION PLAY ENDED IN 2011.